RUNNs: Ritz-Uzawa Neural Networks for Solving Variational Problems: Introduction

-The methodology approximates the primal and dual variables with neural networks trained via a hybrid optimization strategy combining Least Squares and Adam (LS/Adam) \cite{uriarte2025vpinnsLS, Cyr2019RobustTA, kingma2017adam}.
+The methodology approximates the primal and dual variables of the Uzawa scheme with neural networks trained via a hybrid optimization strategy combining least squares and Adam (LS/Adam) \cite{uriarte2025vpinnsLS, Cyr2019RobustTA, kingma2017adam}.
 This combination handles linear and non-linear parameters efficiently.
-We demonstrate that RUNNs show better stability compared to the standard Deep Ritz Method, particularly when dealing with solutions of low regularity (e.g., solutions in $L^2$ that do not belong to $H^1_0$) and high frequency behavior.
+We demonstrate that RUNNs show better stability compared to the standard deep Ritz method, particularly when dealing with low-regularity solutions (e.g., solutions in $L^2$ that do not belong to $H^1_0$) and high frequency behavior.